NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 ``target_type`` indicates the neurodata type that can be referenced.

 .. tip::
-   In cases you need to store large collections of links, it can be more efficient to create a dataset for storing the links via object references.
+   In case you need to store large collections of links, it can be more efficient to create a dataset for storing the links via object references.
 In NWB this is used, e.g,. in py:class:`~pynwb.epoch.TimeIntervals` to store collections of references to TimeSeries objects.